-For low-mass $\Mhalo=10^7\,\Msun$ halos, $\Mg$ almost never exceeds $10^5\,\Msun$, so the primary pathway for dust removal is via stellar winds; these systems never reach the Sedov–Taylor phase of supernova evolution.
-In the instantaneous feedback scenario (upper panel of Figure~\ref{fig:FiducialGasStarDust10e7_Inst_vs_Del}), $\Mdust$ follows the gradual decline of $\Mg$ once the UVB turns on at $z_{\rm rei}$.
-In contrast, under delayed feedback (lower panel), $\Mdust$ declines to zero along with $\Mg$, as the combined effects of the UVB and feedback rapidly quench these galaxies.
+For low-mass $\Mhalo=10^7\,\Msun$ halos, $\Mg$ almost never exceeds $10^5\,\Msun$, so the primary pathway for dust removal is through stellar winds; these systems never reach the Sedov–Taylor phase of supernova evolution.
+In the instantaneous feedback scenario (upper panel of Figure~\ref{fig:FiducialGasStarDust10e7_Inst_vs_Del}), $\Mdust$ follows the gradual decline of $\Mg$ once the UVB is turned on at $z_{\rm rei}$.
+In contrast, in the delayed feedback scenario (lower panel), $\Mdust$ declines to zero along with $\Mg$, as the combined effects of the UVB and feedback rapidly reduce the gas reservoirs in these galaxies.

-High-mass $\Mhalo=10^{10}\,\Msun$ halos present a different picture.
-Their deeper gravitational potential wells allow them to retain more gas, enabling supernova shocks --- in addition to stellar winds --- to destroy dust.
+The high-mass $\Mhalo=10^{10}\,\Msun$ halos present a different picture.
+Their deeper gravitational potential wells allow them to retain more gas, enabling supernova shocks - in addition to stellar winds - to destroy dust.
 Once $\Mg$ is high enough for the Sedov–Taylor phase to develop, dust destruction becomes the dominant removal process, producing sharp declines in $\Mdust$.
 Only when $\Mg \gtrsim 10^7\,\Msun$ does dust production begin to balance destruction.
 As a result, our model predicts that high-mass systems can host ongoing star formation while exhibiting a wide diversity in dust content, from almost dust-free to dust-rich states.
 This diversity is qualitatively consistent with the oscillatory behaviour seen in more sophisticated simulations \citep[e.g.][]{Choban.etal.2025} and could reconcile observations of high-$z$ galaxies with a wide range of dust masses \citep[e.g.][]{Rodighiero.etal.2023,Barrufet.etal.2023}